 \section{Abstract}

-A three-dimensional model is developed for prediction of solidification behavior using non-linear transformation of the enthalpy equation in Smoothed Particle Hydrodynamics (SPH) discretization.
-Effect of phase change in the form of release and absorption of latent heat is implemented implicitly as variable source terms in the enthalpy calculations.
-Developed model is validated against various experimental, analytical, and numerical results from literature.
-Results confirm accuracy and robustness of the new procedures.
-Finally, the improved SPH model is applied to study of Suspension Plasma Spraying (SPS) by predicting impact and solidification of molten ceramic droplets on the substrate.
-These cases include predictions for spread factor and splat formation depending on impact velocities and temperatures.
-This application helps in identification of different processes involved in the SPS coating process.
+A three-dimensional model is presented for prediction of solidification behavior using a non-linear transformation of the enthalpy equation in a Smoothed Particle Hydrodynamics (SPH) discretization.
+The effect of phase change in the form of release and absorption of latent heat is implemented implicitly as variable source terms in the enthalpy calculation.
+The developed model is validated against various experimental, analytical, and numerical results from the literature.
+Results confirm accuracy and robustness of the new procedure.
+Finally, the SPH model is applied to a study of Suspension Plasma Spraying (SPS) by predicting the impact and solidification behavior of molten ceramic droplets on a substrate.